pjalocha/esp32-ogn-tracker/README.md

 cd esp-idf
 ./install.sh
 ```
+Note: there is a fix to compile as well with v4.1: not clear yet, if there is any advantage.

 If you are doing this on a Raspberry PI and see error messages about *virtualenv* you may need the following:
 ```
 sudo apt-get install libffi-dev